Control-Data Separation and Logical Condition Propagation for Efficient Inference on Probabilistic Programs: The Language and pCFGs

-\end{myproposition} \begin{myproof} The first statement (coincidence of the weighted semantics, Def.~\ref{def:pCFGwstSemantics}) is shown easily by induction on the definition of $\overline{\CdPg}$.
-Restriction of $\psi$ (in~(\ref{eq:choiceOfFmlPsi})) to a sharp (i.e.\ $\{0,1\}$-valued) predicate is crucial here: we rely on the nilpotency and idempotency of $0$ and $1$, respectively.
-The second statement (on $\sem{\place}^{\st}$) follows from the first. \end{myproof}

 \begin{myremark} The definition~(\ref{eq:condPropagationNextToProbAssignment}) follows~\cite{NoriHRS14}; its intuition is as follows.
 The continuation predicate $\fuzzyPred^{\bullet}$ is the observation that is passed over from the remaining part $\vec{l'}$ of the program.
-We would like to pass as much of the content of $\fuzzyPred^{\bullet}$ as possible to the further left (i.e.\ as the continuation predicate of $\overline{\CdPg}(l\xrightarrow{x \sim \Dist(\paramDist)} \vec{l'})$), since early conditioning should aid efficient sampling. \begin{itemize} \item In case $x$ does not occur in $\fuzzyPred^{\bullet}$, the probabilistic assignment $x \sim \Dist(\paramDist)$ does not affect the value of $\fuzzyPred^{\bullet}$, hence we can pass the predicate $\fuzzyPred^{\bullet}$ itself to the left.
-This is the second case of~(\ref{eq:condPropagationNextToProbAssignment}). \item If $x$ occurs in $\fuzzyPred^{\bullet}$, the conditioning is \emph{blocked} by the probabilistic assignment $x \sim \Dist(\paramDist)$, and the conditioning by $\fuzzyPred^{\bullet}$ at this stage is mandated.
-This results in the straight-line program in the first case of~(\ref{eq:condPropagationNextToProbAssignment}).
+We would like to pass as much of the content of $\fuzzyPred^{\bullet}$ as possible to the further left (i.e.\ as the continuation predicate of $\overline{\CPpr}(l\xrightarrow{x \sim \Dist(\paramDist)} \vec{l'})$), since early conditioning should aid efficient sampling.